 Digital Rights Management (DRM) software allows the virtual data room administrators to add an extra layer of control when users download data.
 DRM requires users to input their CapLinked credentials to access downloaded documents and enables administrators to revoke access to those downloaded documents.

 Why is Digital Rights Management (DRM) protection important?

 Incorporating Digital Rights Management (DRM) protection in your company's system is important because it gives you complete access control over confidential and sensitive documents.
 With CapLinked's FileProtect feature, you can revoke document access at anytime, prevent data leaks, and collaborate with confidence.

 How does DRM protection work?

 A DRM software facilitates the content distribution system by establishing a copyright, managing the distribution, and controlling what the user can do with the document.

 What documents should I put under the DRM software?

-You should put any confidential documents under the DRM system.
+You should put any confidential documents under the DRM protection system.
 This includes PDFs, financial reports, supply chain files, IPs, workflows, and even sensitive emails.

 Can a DRM technology handle PDFs?